claytonwramsey/chess-engines-class/hw1/README.md

 # COLL 110 HW1: Popcounts

 A common construct in a chess engine is called a _bitboard_.
-A bitboard is a set of squares, backed by a 64-bit integer.
+A bitboard is a set of squares, represented as a 64-bit integer.
 This allows $O(1)$ performance on set intersection, union, symmetric difference, insertion, and deletion.